 Unfortunately, it isn’t.

 An AC’s SEER rating is just an average.

-Every central air conditioner available for purchase rates at 14 to 26 SEER.
+Every central air conditioner is available for purchase rates at 14 to 26 SEER.
 Those numbers are for traditional ducted systems.
 Mini-split systems may rate even higher.

-One of those variables is season.
-You see, there's actually another rating that you can use to measure the efficiency of an air conditioner: EER.
-It's the "energy efficiency ratio," which, in case you haven't guessed, is the same thing as SEER, minus the "seasonal" qualifier.
+One of those variables is a season.
+You see, there’s another rating that you can use to measure the efficiency of an air conditioner: EER.
+It’s the “energy efficiency ratio,” which, in case you haven’t guessed, is the same thing as SEER, minus the “seasonal” qualifier.